Answered By: IESE Library Last Updated: Nov 21, 2019 Views: 82

 There are two established sources of journal ranking data.
 The Journal Citation Reports (JCR) from Thomson Reuters and the journal rankings from Scopus from Elsevier.

-For Journal Citation Reports (JCR) go to Databases and choose Web of Science.
+For Journal Citation Reports (JCR) go to A-Z Databases and choose Web of Science.

 Select: Journal Citation Reports from the menu bar on the top of the homepage.